 The Sendai Framework guides the organisation of the results of the risk profile.
-Sendai introduced 7 global targets and several indicators for monitoring their achievements.
+Sendai introduced seven global targets and several indicators for monitoring their achievements.
 The indicators are common standards for a consistent measurement of progress towards the global targets across countries and over the duration of the Sendai Framework and Sustainable Development Goals.
-The Risk Profile presents the results of the assessment mostly referring to indicators for the Target B on the affected people, Target C on direct economic losses and Target D on damage and disruption of basic service.
-Additional indicators, not strictly related with Sendai, are also included into the risk profile in order to obtain a more comprehensive understanding of risk from floods and droughts.
-The table below summaries the indicators used in the risk profiles as well the climate and socio-economic conditions considered in the estimation of the different risk metrics.
+The Risk Profile presents the results of the assessment, mostly referring to indicators for the Target B on the affected people, Target C on direct economic losses and Target D on damage and disruption of basic service.
+Seven additional indicators are included in the risk profile in order to obtain a more comprehensive understanding of risk from floods and droughts.
+The table below summarises the indicators used in the risk profiles, as well as the climatic and socio-economic conditions considered in the estimation of the different risk metrics.

-NDICATOR 3 FLOOD [DROUGHT P F SEp P F SEp RISK METRIC B1 11 Υ Υ Υ Υ Υ Υ Annual Average C2 Direct agric cultural loss a s (Crops) attributed Y Υ Υ Υ щ (C3 Direct ecor (Industrial nomic losses Buildings + E to productive asset nergy Facilities) Υ Υ Υ Υ = (4 (СЗ Direct ecor nomic losses in service sector Υ Υ AAL (Average Annual Los \$ (1) 1 (C4 Direct ecor nomic losses in housing sector Υ Υ PML (Probable Maximum L A (C5 nomic losses oads + Railwa to transportation ys) Υ Υ C 5 to other critical Education Facilities) Υ Υ D1 To D2 health faci H. O. Υ Υ D3 Number of educations destroyed of al facilities - damaged Υ Υ Annual Average H D4 Number of critical infr other destro astructure ur yed or damaged iits and facilities Υ Υ D5 A D8 Damage or destroyed tr ansportation system Υ Υ Annual Averag Agricultural alt GDP of affected a areas Υ Υ Υ Υ Υ Υ & Economic Indicators Num ber of poter ntially affecte d livestock units Υ Υ Annual Averag Num nber of work ing days lost Υ Υ Hazard SSN SPEI Stan dardised Pre cipitation-Eva potranspiration Index Υ Υ SSMI Standardised Soil Moisture Index Υ Υ SSFI SSFI Standardised StreamFlow Index Υ Υ WCI Wate er Crowding Index Υ Υ
+INDICATORS FLOOD DROUGHT CHT INDICATORS P F SEp Р F SEp RISK METRIC B1 Number of directly affected people Υ Υ Υ Υ Υ Υ Annual Averag Direct agricultural loss (Crops) Υ Υ Υ Υ Direct economic losses to productive asset (Industrial Buildings + Energy Facilities) Υ Υ Υ Υ 5 C1 Direct economic losses in service sector Υ Υ AAL (Average Annual Lo Direct economic loss attributed to disasters Direct economic losses in housing sector Υ Υ PML (Probable Maximum Direct economic losses to transportation systems (Roads + Railways) Υ Υ Direct economic losses to other critical infrastructures (Health + Education Facilities) Υ Υ D1 Damage to critical infrastructure attributed to disasters Number of destroyed or damaged health facilities Υ Υ Number of destroyed or damaged educational facilities Υ Υ Annual Average Number of other destroyed or damaged critical infrastructure units and facilities (Transportation systems) Υ Υ Agricultural & Economic Indicators GDP of affected areas Υ Υ Υ Υ Υ Υ Number of potentially affected livestock units Υ Υ Annual Avera Number of working days lost Υ Υ Hazard SSN SPEI Standardised Precipitation-Evapotranspiration Index Υ Υ SSMI Standardised Soil Moisture Index Υ Υ SSFI Standardised StreamFlow Index Υ Υ WCI Water Crowding Index Υ Υ sent nate Futu Clima Econ ip cio omic ction